 President of the African National Congress — 1952 - 1967

-Chief Albert Luthuli, who became Africa’s first Nobel Peace Prize Laureate in 1960, was President-General of the African National Congress (ANC) from December 1952 until his death in 1967.
-Luthuli was the most widely known and respected African leader of his era.
-A latecomer to politics, Luthuli was 54 when he assumed the leadership of the ANC.
+Chief Albert John Mvumbi Luthuli, Africa’s first Nobel Peace Prize Laureate in 1960, was President-General of the African National Congress (ANC) from December 1952 until his death in 1967.
+Chief Luthuli was the most widely known and respected African leader of his era.
+A latecomer to politics, the Chief was 54 when he assumed the leadership of the ANC.
 Over the course of his political career his approach became increasingly militant.
 Yet, there is still no consensus about whether he approved of the ANC’s transition from a peaceful organisation into one committed to armed struggle.

 Luthuli was born in 1898 near Bulawayo in a Seventh Day Adventist mission.
 His father died when he was an infant, and when he was 10 years old his mother sent him to the family's traditional home at Groutville mission station in Natal.
 Luthuli then lived for a period in the household of his uncle, Martin Luthuli, who was at that time the elected Chief of the Christian Zulus inhabiting Umvoti Mission Reserve around Groutville.

 On completing a teaching course at Edendale near Pietermaritzburg, Luthuli took up the running of a small primary school in the Natal uplands.
 Becoming seriously conscious of his religion for the first time, he was confirmed in the Methodist Church and became a lay preacher.
 The language of the Bible and Christian principles profoundly affected his political style and beliefs for the rest of his life.